The Leadenhall Building, Leadenhall Street, London EC3V 4AB

 The Leadenhall Building

-Designed by Richard Rogers and developed by British Land and Oxford Properties, the new Leadenhall Building is 225m (737ft) tall, with 48 floors.
+Designed by Richard Rogers and developed by British Land and Oxford Properties, the Leadenhall Building stands at 225 metres (737 feet) tall with 48 floors, defining London’s skyline with its striking architectural form.